mjon/WildCounts/_count/gear/gear-up-good-apps.md

 My second frequent use for maps is looking up a coordinate for an observation that I enter *after* I've made it.
 For example, when I see something notable while I was driving, and I later need to look up the coordinate for that observation while it's fresh in my memory.

-The Apple Maps and Google Maps apps don't let me copy a coordinate.
-They're both too heavy handed with their sign in/cloud shenanigans.
+The Apple Maps and Google Maps apps don't let me copy a coordinate [2023 Edit: I think Google Maps now does this].
+They're both heavy handed with their sign in/cloud shenanigans.
 I just want to copy a coordinate from a map app into my database app.
 Thankfully, there is a great app for this: [MyPlaces](https://www.thelostproject.com/myplaces/).

 MyPlaces is also fantastic for storing and labelling pins on maps.
 You can even add photos with your notes for a pin.
 You can also export everything out whenever you want.
 Plus, you can copy the coordinate of any pin and paste it in another app.